wagtail/wagtail/docs/getting_started/tutorial.md

 ![](../_static/images/tutorial/tutorial_5.png)

+Make sure you specify 'PUBLISH' when making new blog posts instead of 'SAVE DRAFT' for this tutorial at the bottom of the page.

 You should now have the very beginnings of a working blog.
 Access the `/blog` URL and you should see something like this: